 Instead of discarding the delayed frame, TimeWarp stabilization will keep the frame in order to maintain a smoother visual experience.
 This will introduce latency but pose prediction will also be leveraged to reduce the perceived latency.

 If Default is selected, Foveated Rendering will be enabled using the Wave preset.
+Or Dynamic will gain more performance while HMD is moving.
 Choose Enable to customize the settings.

 The foveation setting will not work when Auto Foveation in Adaptive Quality.
 It will been controlled by Adaptive Quality instead.

 Override System Pixel Density¶